arielcostas/busurbano/README.md

 ## License

-This project is licensed under the BSD 3-Clause licence, meaning you can do whatever you want with it as long as you include the original copyright and license notice.
+This project is licenced under the BSD 3-Clause licence, meaning you can do whatever you want with it as long as you include the original copyright and license notice.

 Note that the data served by the application is obtained from [datos.vigo.org](https://datos.vigo.org) under the [Open Data Commons Attribution License](https://opendefinition.org/licenses/odc-by/), so you must comply with the terms of that license if you use the data in your own projects.